 Other Liabilities - The Company periodically makes changes in or expands its toll processing units at the request of the customer.
 The cost to make these changes is shared by the customer.
-Upon completion of the project a note receivable and a deferred liability are recorded to recover the project costs which were capitalized.
-See Note 6 - Notes Receivable.
+Upon completion of the project a note receivable and a deferred liability are recorded to recover the project costs which were capitalized (see Note 6).
 The amortization of the deferred liability is recorded as a reduction to depreciation expense.
-As of December 31 of each year, depreciation expense had been reduced by \$584,348 for 2007, \$480,002 for 2006, and \$104,988 for 2005.
+As of December 31 of each year, depreciation expense had been reduced by \$630,731 for 2008, \$584,348 for 2007, and \$480,002 for 2006.

 Net Income Per Share - The Company computes basic income per common share based on the weighted-average number of common shares outstanding.
-Diluted income per common share is computed based on the weighted-average number of common shares outstanding plus the number of additional common shares that would have been outstanding if dilutive potential common shares, consisting of stock options and shares which could be issued upon conversion of debt, had been issued (see Note 17).
+Diluted income per common share is computed based on the weighted-average number of common shares outstanding plus the number of additional common shares that would have been outstanding if potential dilutive common shares, consisting of stock options and shares which could be issued upon conversion of debt, had been issued (see Note 17).

 Foreign Currency and Operations - The functional currency for each of the Company's subsidiaries is the US dollar.
 Transaction gains or losses as a result of conversion from the subsidiaries local currency to the US dollar are reflected in the statements of income as a foreign exchange transaction gain or loss.
 The Company does not employ any practices to minimize foreign currency risks.
-As of December 31, 2007, and 2006, foreign currency translation adjustments were not significant.
-In 2005 an adjustment of \$242,101 was included in discontinued operations.
+As of December 31, 2008, and 2007, foreign currency translation adjustments were not significant.

-The Company's foreign operations have been, and will continue to be, affected by periodic changes or developments in the foreign countries' political and economic conditions as well as changes in their laws and regulations.
-Any such changes could have a material adverse effect on the Company's financial condition, operating results or cash flows.
+The Company's foreign operations have been, and will continue to be, affected by periodic changes or developments in the foreign countries' political and economic conditions, as well as, changes in their laws and regulations.
+Any such changes could have a material adverse effect on the Company's financial condition, operating results, or cash flows.

-Saudi Arabian investors, including certain members of the Company's Board of Directors, own approximately 57% and 58% of the Company's outstanding common stock at December 31, 2007 and 2006, respectively.
+Saudi Arabian investors, including certain members of the Company's Board of Directors, own approximately 57% of the Company's outstanding common stock at both December 31, 2008 and 2007.